Six urban art walks

 Stop and smell the roses - Walk-By Exhibition

-Where hair is usually cut or food served, places for art have been created in the Lockdown.
-"Stop and smell the roses" is the name of the action in which shop windows of six cafés and a hairdresser form a walk-by exhibition.
+Places for art have been created in the lockdown where hair is usually cut or food served.
+"Stop and smell the roses" is the name of the campaign, in which the shop windows of six cafés and a hairdresser create a walk-by exhibition.
 On display are poster prints of works by students at the art academy.

 Roberto aka R.F.
 Art

 Urban mash-up artist Roberto (aka R.F.
-Art) designs posters from graphic elements that don't actually fit together, but when put together make new sense.
-He sticks them on spontaneously selected places in Düsseldorf.
-The works have different lifetimes.
+Art) creates posters from graphic elements that don't actually fit together but make new sense when put together.
+He sticks them in spontaneously selected places in Düsseldorf.
+The works have different lifespans.
 Sometimes it is only a few days, sometimes several months.
-So keep your eyes open, maybe you'll discover one near you.
-Or you might be lucky and can still see "Strange Society" in its original form at Burgplatz.
+So keep your eyes peeled, maybe you'll spot one near you.
+Or you might be lucky enough to see the original "Strange Society" at Burgplatz.

 Bilk

 Six urban art spots await you in Bilk between Suitbertusstrasse and Bachstrasse.
-Among them are the side view of a woman by Irish artist Fin DAC and the "Time Travelers" at the bunker on Aachener Straße.
+These include the side view of a woman by Irish artist Fin DAC and the "Time Travelers" at the bunker on Aachener Straße.

 Works of art in the open air

-Whether it's the Kö-Bogen, the Hofgarten or the Altstadt - in Düsseldorf you can also discover exciting art outside the museums.
-Here are our tips that will turn your next stroll through the city into your own personal Artwalk.
+Whether Kö-Bogen, Hofgarten or Altstadt - in Düsseldorf you can also discover exciting art outside the museums.
+Here are our tips to turn your next stroll through the city into your own personal art walk.

-And after the end of the lockdown, you can discover the art in public space again with our guides on the Urban Art Walk, which lasts about two hours.
+And once the lockdown is over, you can once again discover art in public spaces with our guides on the two-hour Urban Art Walk.

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!